Bit-Apps-Pro/file-manager/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 6.8.1 =
+- Fix: Uploaded file path not showing in log
+- Fix: Removed unwanted text from.

 = 6.8 =
 - Fix: Prevent svg upload with embedded js code but not allowed in permission settings